Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Bean Bag Balance

-- This time, have your child balance a bean bag on their head while walking in a circle or along a straight line.
-You can use a rope, hose, or anything you have handy to mark the path to follow.
+- This time, have your child balance a bean bag on their head while walking in a circle or straight line.
+You can use a rope, hose, or anything handy to mark the path to follow.
 Change the route, often to increase the difficulty.

 - For another variation, have your child crawl along the line, balancing the bean bag on their back.